310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-Its state may be like this right now, but the group upholds the image of being a hero of justice…
+Its state may be like this right now, but the group upholds the image of being an ally of justice…

 That's why I’d like to reform it from within, so that it can be reborn once again to live up to the ideal that comes with its image.
 {% endbubble %}